Lilo Pelekai and Stitch (Experiment 626) | Major Characters | Minor Characters | Stitch! anime | Stitch & Ai

 - Pyrrhic Victory: After he is fired by the Grand Counciwoman from retrieving Stitch, he goes to Lilo's and Nani's house and captures Stitch, with the ensuing fight destroying the place.
 After he is persuaded by Stitch to rescue Lilo, Jumba begrudgingly complies, and when the Grand Councilwoman arrives, she considers sending Jumba to a prison colony, but ultimately decides to leave him on Earth so he won't do any more damage to the Galactic Federation.

-- Sensitive Guy and Manly Man: The manly man to Pleakley's sensitive guy, since Jumba built a genetic experiment that (assuming that he hadn't been caught) would have wreaked havoc throughout the galaxy.
+- Sensitive Guy and Manly Man: The manly man to Pleakley's sensitive guy, since Jumba built a genetic experiment that (assuming that he hadn't been caught) would have wreaked havoc throughout the galaxy, is capable of wrestling with said creature, and generally has an aggressive form of problem solving.

 - So Proud of You: He regards Stitch as his greatest creation and tells him this in The Origin of Stitch short film.